ratzlow/styx-model/README.md

 the harder it is to keep it generic.
 The project serves as a playground to work out a design that supports a number of features along a simple sample model.
 By model, we mean **object graph**.
-Ultimately the building blocks might be combined with code generators.
+Ultimately the building blocks will be combined with code generators.

-Of course the design is very opinionated as features come always on a price!
+Of course the design is very opinionated as features always come on a price!

 ## Getting started
 - You need JDK >= v11